siuying/react-native-htmltext/README.md

 # react-native-htmltext

-Experiment to use HTML like markup to create stylized text in react-native.
+WIP: Experiment to use HTML like markup to create stylized text in react-native.

 ## Example